 Leslie McCall Presidential Professor of Sociology and Political Science

 An exemplary public philosopher, Joshua Preiss dares to imagine a more just future amidst pandemic and economic collapse.
 At the core of his vision is just work centered on human dignity and responsibility.
 Fluently combining careful normative theory, economic history, the latest political philosophy, the history of ideas, and civic religion, he shows that an economy that delivers just work and a humane society is within reach.
 This is an invitation to renew the American Dream.

-A podcast where I discuss the defining moral issues of our time with renowned experts from philosophy, economics, health, law, and public policy.
+A podcast where I discuss the defining ethical challenges of the Covid-19 pandemic with renowned experts in bioethics, philosophy, public health, economics, law, public policy, and beyond.
 Guests include Jonathan Wolff, Katharina Pistor, Joan Tronto, Florencia Luna, Dedrick Asante-Muhammed, and Daron Acemoglu.

-My research is in moral and political philosophy, political economy, applied ethics, American politics and political thought, and the philosophy of economics.
+My research is in moral and political philosophy, applied ethics, public policy, political economy, and the philosophy of economics.
 Press the the button for information on previous publications and a preview of forthcoming work.

 Copyright © All Rights Reserved